lexDAO/SmartCo/contracts/SmartCoOperatingAgreement.md

 **TRANSFER OF MEMBERSHIP INTERESTS**

 **9.1 Sale or Encumbrance Prohibited**.
-Except as otherwise permitted in this Agreement, no Member may voluntarily or involuntarily transfer, sell, convey, encumber, pledge, assign, or otherwise dispose of (collectively, "***Transfer***") an interest in the Smart Company, including, but not limited to, assigning control over Member Tokens, without the prior authorization of the Members under Member Token Votes or formal assignment mechanisms otherwise authorized {{Series => for the Smart Company or Series formed hereafter}}.
+Except as otherwise permitted in this Agreement, no Member may voluntarily or involuntarily transfer, sell, convey, encumber, pledge, assign, or otherwise dispose of (collectively, "***Transfer***") an interest in the Smart Company, including, but not limited to, assigning control over Member Tokens, without the prior authorization of the Members under Member Token Votes or formal assignment mechanisms otherwise authorized for the Smart Company or Series formed hereafter.

 **9.2.1 Death, Incompetency, or Bankruptcy of Member**.
 On the death, adjudicated incompetence, or bankruptcy of a Member, unless the Smart Company exercises its rights under *Section 9.3*, the successor-in-interest to the Member (whether an estate, bankruptcy trustee, or otherwise) will receive only the economic right to receive distributions whenever made by the Smart Company and the Member's allocable share of taxable income, gain, loss, deduction, and credit (the "***Economic Rights***") unless and until the transferee is admitted as a fully substituted Member by Member Token Votes.